AdaCore/learn/content/courses/advanced-ada/parts/control_flow/expressions.rst

 seen earlier on already hints in this direction |mdash| as it includes elements such as allocators.
 Because expressions are very flexible, covering all possible variations and combinations in this section is out of scope.
-Again, please refer to the :arm:`section on expressions <4-4>` of the Ada Reference Manual for further details.
+Again, please refer to the :arm22:`section on expressions <4-4>` of the Ada Reference Manual for further details.